Can You Buy a Home in NYC Without a Credit Check?

 In your due diligence phase, note that there are two auction types:

-• No home inspection allowed
+• No home inspection is allowed

 • An opportunity to conduct a home inspection

-Also make sure that you thoroughly read and understand the auction rules—so there are no surprises.
+Also, ensure you thoroughly read and understand the auction rules—so there are no surprises.

 Buyer beware